 - unwanted sexual advances

-- the use of social medial to share offensive images
+- the use of social medial to share offensive images, and/or

 - sexual assault.

-Always report every incident including harassment, even if it may seem minor, using your employer’s incident reporting procedures.
+Always report every incident including harassment - even if it may seem minor - using your employer’s incident reporting procedures.
 Keep a record of all instances of harassment.
-Please also see our section above on what to do if you have been assaulted.
+Please also see our section above on what to do if you have been physically assaulted.

-The RCN expects employers to treat all reports of harassment or assault seriously and to take appropriate steps as set out in the section on Employer’s duties above, in order to protect their staff.
-Further information can be found in our Prioritising Personal Safety guide.
+The RCN expects employers to treat all reports of harassment or assault seriously and to take appropriate steps as set out earlier in this guide in order to protect their staff.
+Further information can also be found in our Prioritising Personal Safety guide.

-Please contact us for support.
+Please contact us for support when you need it.
 Support may include immediate advice on what to do, access to counselling services and advice in pursuing a legal claim or, where applicable, NHS injury benefit.
-Also, if you are concerned about how your employer is handling a situation of sexual assault or harassment, please contact us.
+If you are concerned about how your employer is handling a situation of sexual assault or harassment, please contact us.

-If you require support concerning any sexual violence, you can contact Rape Crisis and their helpline number is 0808 802 9999.
-Safeline offer a number of services.
-The RCN also offers an appointment based counselling service (please note this is not a crisis service).
+If you require support concerning any sexual violence, you can contact Rape Crisis (helpline number is 0808 802 9999).
+Safeline offer a number of services, too.
+The RCN also offers an appointment based counselling service (however, please note this is not a crisis service).